Brief

 Pik Lenin (7134m),

-being definitely one of the youngest climbers to perform such feat
+being definitely one of the youngest climbers to perform such a feat

 2006